House panel subpoenas organizers of Jan. 6 Trump rally

 The announcement follows a first round of subpoenas last week that targeted former White House and administration officials who were in contact with Trump before and during the insurrection.

 The committee said in a release Wednesday that the subpoenas are part of the panel’s efforts to collect information from the organizers “and their associated entities on the planning, organization, and funding of those events.”
-In letters to those who were subpoenaed, Mississippi Rep. Bennie Thompson, demanded that the officials provide documents to the panel by Oct.
+In letters to the subpoenaed officials, the committee’s chairman, Mississippi Rep. Bennie Thompson, demanded that they provide documents to the panel by Oct.
 13 and appear at separate depositions that the committee has scheduled from late October through the beginning of November.

 Thompson cites in the letters efforts by representatives of the group Women for America First to organize the rally on Jan.
 6 and to collectively communicate with senior White House officials.
 The subpoenas also mention other events the group planned in the weeks between Trump’s November election defeat and the January attack.